Frequently Asked Questions

 - At what age can I have my pet spayed or neutered?

-Spaying or neutering can be done at approximately 6 months of age.
-Your pet will be thoroughly examined prior to any surgical procedure to help determine whether your pet is healthy enough to undergo anesthesia and surgery.
+Spaying or neutering is important and can be performed anywhere from approximately 6 months of age on, depending on your pet's species, breed and size.
+Your pet will be thoroughly examined prior to any surgical procedure to help determine whether your pet is healthy enough to undergo anesthesia and surgery and also to determine the optimal age at which to perform the necessary procedure.
 Pre-anesthetic bloodwork will be completed prior to anesthesia and surgery to further evaluate your pet's health.

 - What is the pre-anesthetic bloodwork?

-This is a blood test that is run in the clinic just prior to surgery.
-The tests look at the organ function and blood counts of your pet.
+This is a set of blood tests that are run prior to surgery.
+These tests look at the organ function and blood counts of your pet.
 The pre-anesthetic bloodwork is performed to help assure safety during surgery and the ability to heal afterward.

 - How long do the sutures stay in after my pet's surgery?